mjj6411770/nie_toolbox_shared/README.md

 ###
 ## To start

 Inside the "/test_detailed" directory, there are two files in the .m format.
-The first one, "SignalAnalysis," is a toolbox that enables you to conduct the analysis, while the second .m file, "Display.mlx," is a live editor file that allows you to observe the results as they are generated.
-Additionally, there are four .txt files containing the NIE and blank signals discussed in the paper.
-The initial section of the code is responsible for importing the data and creating new classes based on the folder's name and the data being imported.
+The first one, "SignalAnalysis," is the algorithm that enables NIE data analysis, while the second .m file, "Display.mlx," is a live editor file that permits to observe the results as they are generated.
+Additionally, there are four .txt files containing the NIE and blank signals discussed in the manuscript.
 Inside the "/test_simple" it's the packed example with the glucose photo oxidation example.
 The code is the same as the detailed one, but it's more straightforward to use.
 ## Importing the data